Snaipe/Tequila/README.md

 Make sure you have properly installed Tequila and all of its dependencies.

-The first thing you might want to change is the directory where Tequila will manage the servers.
+1. The first thing you might want to change is the directory where Tequila will manage the servers.
-Tequila will try to read the value of the `TEQUILA_HOME` environment variable, and fallback to `/home/minecraft` if the variable is not defined -- this is why you might want to set it manually in your shell startup file or in `/etc/environment`.
+Tequila will try to read the value of the `TEQUILA_HOME` environment variable, and fallback to the value of default_home specified inside `/etc/tequila/tequila.conf` if the variable is not defined -- this is why you might want to either set the variable in your shell startup file or in `/etc/environment`, or change the value of default_home.

-To create a server, simply enter `tequila create [server name]`, then navigate to the newly created server directory.
+2. To create a server, simply enter `tequila create [server name]`, then navigate to the newly created server directory.
 There, you will find 3 files:
     * `application.opts`: the executable jar parameters
     * `jvm.opts`: the Java Virtual Machine parameters
     * `tequila.config`: the server configuration

     The `application.opts` and `jvm.opts` can be tuned to fit your specifications.
     `tequila.config` is the configuration file where you will put the repositories, plugins, and server artifacts to use during production.

-Once done, deploy your server using `tequila deploy [server name]`.
+3. Once done, deploy your server using `tequila deploy [server name]`.
 This will try to resolve, download, and copy all of the artifacts needed for your server.

-If any artifact could not be resolved, you may manually download and install it using `tequila download [url]`, then run the deploy command once again to copy it to your server.
+4. If any artifact could not be resolved, you may manually download and install it using `tequila download [url]`, then run the deploy command once again to copy it to your server.

-At that point, you are (almost) done.
+5. At that point, you are (almost) done.
 You may start your server with `tequila start [server name]`, and configure your plugins.

 This covers the basic use of Tequila.